Request a demo

 Unstructured brainstorming

 Avoid unstructured brainstorming and ideation wherever possible.
-In general, some ad hoc discussion of ideas is fine however, avoid too much loosely structured brainstorming as this is not a productive use of time and should be taken offline.
+In general, some ad hoc discussion of ideas is fine; however, avoid too much loosely structured brainstorming as this is not a productive use of time and should be taken offline.

-Micro-level growth v macro-level growth
+Micro-level growth vs. macro-level growth